patrick1bauer/portfolio/README.md

 Showcase this portfolio within itself.
 Inception??

+#### Stock Analysis
+Show VOOG with a graph of the stock price over time

 ### Who Is Patrick Bauer
 #### Travels
 A globe model with markers for all the places I've traveled to.